liquidinstruments/moku-examples/docs/api/reference/tfa/load_settings.md

 ---
-additional_doc: null
+additional_doc: To create a `.mokuconf` file, either use `save_settings` or the desktop app.
-description: Load a previously saved `.mokuconf` settings file into the instrument.
-To create a `.mokuconf` file, either use `save_settings` or the desktop app.
+description: Load a previously saved `.mokuconf` settings file into the instrument
 method: post
 name: load_settings
 parameters:
     - default: null
-      description: The path to load the `.mokuconf` file from.
+      description: The path to load the `.mokuconf` file from
       name: filename
       param_range: null
       type: string